Office of Strategic Initiatives - Staff

 Location: Remote Work (Marshall, NC)

-Rebecca Goodwin is a policy analyst and open science specialist in the NLM Office of Strategic Initiatives and Office of the Director.
-She coordinates technology transfer for NLM, provides support and guidance to NLM leadership and staff related to legal and intellectual property (IP) issues affecting NLM, and supports NLM policy development and legislative tracking.
+Rebecca Goodwin is an open science and data science specialist in the NLM Office of Strategic Initiatives, the NLM technology development coordinator, and the NLM alternate planning and evaluation officer.
+She supports NLM planning and evaluation activities, coordinates technology transfer for NLM, and provides support and guidance to NLM leadership and staff related to legal and intellectual property (IP) issues affecting NLM.
 As Executive Secretary for the NIH Common Data Elements (CDE) Task Force and in other activities, Ms. Goodwin plans, develops, implements, and coordinates activities in the areas of open science and the intersection of open science and data science across NLM, NIH, HHS, and beyond.
-Prior to joining OSI, she spent 7 years working in NLM’s intramural research program managing special projects and serving as special assistant to the Director of the Lister Hill National Center for Biomedical Communications.
+Prior to joining OSI, she spent 7 years working in the NLM Intramural Research Program managing special projects and serving as special assistant to the Director of the Lister Hill National Center for Biomedical Communications.
 She earned her J.D. from the University of Florida and completed a Presidential Management Fellowship at the National Cancer Institute.

 Yaffa Rubinstein, ph.D.